baloghe/wordorderv/README.md

 Swap two words by simply clicking on them one after the other.

 Hit Next when you think the word order is correct.
+A green checker means you were right, a red cross indicates an error.
+No problem, you can _RETRY_ by pushing the button.

-## Upload your own test set
+## Practice with your own test set

-Upload on the 'Settings' page.
+Upload them on the 'Settings' page.
 A valid XML document is required:
 ```
 <test>
 <languages>